 Originally a 120mm case fan had been aimed for.
 With the motherboard stood off the case 20mm to accomodate the cassette interface, there was even less room for a fan.
 This was a blessing though.
 Since the biggest fan that could fit vertically with the standoffs was 92mm, two could fit horizontally in the space above the motherboard.
 The two fans were spaced apart to fit an Asetek 545LC liquid cooler in one and a regular vent fan in the other.
 More on that later.

 There was really only one place to put the two DB-25 cutouts for the serial ports -- above the PCI cutouts.
 This worked well, but it's kind of cramped.

 Once the design in the Protocase tool was to my liking, quotes were requested to have one made.
 It wasn't cheap!
 But the folks at Protocase were VERY helpful in getting the design exactly how I wanted it.
 And after months of tweaking and measuring, the first rear panel arrived.
 And amazingly, everything fit first try.

 I wanted the micro-ATX motherboard and Altair Clone to share the same ATX power supply.
 A standard ATX PSU has a 5VDC line that is always on, regardless of whether the power supply is on or off.
 This "Standby Voltage", as it's known, was how I decided to power the clone.
 The clone came stock with a 12VDC power supply, so originally a 5V-12V buck converter was purchased to power the clone with the 12VDC that it needed.
-I shared this information on the Altair Clone forum, and Mike said there was a jumper that could be soldered onto the main board so it could be powered by 5VDC:
+I shared this information on the Altair Clone forum, and was told there was a jumper that could be soldered onto the main board so it could be powered by 5VDC: